 |Farsight Alteration: Upgrade to this whenever you start to contest neutral objectives.
 The blue ward doesn't reveal your general location when you use it, so it works well when getting vision to steal dragon/baron.
 I usually get it between levels 9 and 12.|

 Evelynn has one of the fastest clears in the game.
 She can reliably full clear with enough time to contest scuttle crab as long as she gets a good leash.
 Ideally, you full clear off your camp cool-downs and make plays between full clears.

-How to kite camps with a perfect leash
+How to kite camps and clear without a leash in S11

 What camp do I start?